 Steve is a Doctoral Research Student at Norwich Business School, in the final stages of PhD research investigating the management and organisational implications of DevOps.
 His wider research interests are centred around innovation, organisational culture and socio-technical systems within software engineering environments.

-Steve obtained both his BSc (Hons) and MSc from the School of Computing Sciences at UEA.
-His dissertations focused on the diffusion and security of passive NFC based systems.
+Steve previously studied with the School of Computing Sciences at UEA from 2010, and holds a BSc (Hons) in Business Information Systems and MSc in Advanced Computing Science.
+His dissertations focused on the diffusion and security of passive Near-Field Communication (NFC) based systems.

 Prior to beginning his studies, Steve worked as a freelance lead systems trainer and training consultant across the UK within both the public and private sector.
-His clients included primary care and acute NHS trusts, and well known organisations and brands including Carlsberg and Sytner Group.
+His clients included primary care and acute NHS trusts, and well known organisations and brands including Carlsberg and Sytner.